Question

 Frequently asked questions (FAQs)

-What is the value of the constant function f(x) = c when c = 5?
+What is the maximum number of turning points the cubic function f(x) = x^3 can have?

 +